Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 1. Semantic Correctness

 The model produces fluent, well-formatted text that is factually wrong.
-"There's no such term as 'monad'" is grammatically perfect and stylistically appropriate, it's just completely false.
+"There's no such term as 'monad'" is grammatically perfect and stylistically appropriate.
+It's just completely false.

 2. Language Contamination